TumCucTom/u3core/code/backend/initdb/README.md

+# Dump choices

+Either use docker which will automatically use the dump or do the below

-# Restoring a Database from a MySQL Dump File
+## Restoring a Database from a MySQL Dump File

 ## Steps